xemu-project/xemu-website/docs/docs/input.md

     * There is currently no interface within xemu to adjust the keybindings.
     * There is currently no interface to add/remove memory cards.

-You can bind and unbind controllers in your system, just like a real Xbox.

 ## Keyboard as Gamepad

 The keyboard layout for the gamepad is: